RLHF-V/RLHF-V/readme.md

 ./data/RLHF-V-Hall_v0
 ```

-For training simplicity, we generate logp value based on [RLHF-V_v0_SFT-13B](https://huggingface.co/Yirany/RLHF-V_v0_SFT/tree/main) model and provide it in our dataset in advance.
+For training simplicity, we generate the logp values based on [RLHF-V_v0_SFT-13B](https://huggingface.co/Yirany/RLHF-V_v0_SFT/tree/main) model and provide it in our dataset in advance.

-To generate logp by your own, you can run the following script:
+To generate logp values on your own, you can run the following script:

 ```
 cd Muffin